command-line-interface-pages/.github/profile/README.md

 [![chat](https://img.shields.io/badge/chat-a32236?labelColor=ed425c&style=flat-square)](https://matrix.to/#/#clip-project:matrix.org)

-Want to learn [command syntax](https://github.com/command-line-interface-pages/cli-pages), [hierichy structure](https://github.com/command-line-interface-pages/directory-pages) and command configs?
+Want to learn [command syntax](https://github.com/command-line-interface-pages/cli-pages), [hierarchy structure](https://github.com/command-line-interface-pages/directory-pages) and command configs?
 Then this project is for you!
 Don't just copy-paste things, learn them. :smile:

 > :bell: Note for programmers: all pages are written in a [parsable way](https://github.com/command-line-interface-pages/syntax/blob/main/base.md) so
-> it's possible automatically extract some data from them to handle it.
+> it's possible to automatically extract some data from them to handle it.

 ## Installation :smile: